Implementing traits

 transaction if the contract is not a full implementation.
 It is therefore

-recommended to always use impl-trait
+recommended to always use impl-trait because it prevent accidental

 non-conformity.

-function takes a single trait reference parameter.
+The impl-trait function takes a single trait reference parameter.
 A trait

 reference is a contract principal plus